DhavalSharma19/ISSU_Tool_Automation/README.md

 connect_devices :- <br>
 Takes 4 arguments : self, logger, testscript, testbed <br>
 In this function we loop through all the devices in the testbed and if the device Operating System is of type "nxos" we connect to the device.
-This will return false if any connection to the device is not possible and the script will stop and throw error.
+This will return false if any connection to the device is not possible and the script will stop and throw error. <br>

+NX-OS is a network operating system for the Nexus-series Ethernet switches and MDS-series Fibre Channel storage area network switches made by Cisco Systems.
+It evolved from the Cisco operating system SAN-OS, originally developed for its MDS switches.

 common_device_config :- <br>
 Takes 4 arguments : self, logger, testscript, testbed <br>